-This chapter is vaguely relevant to Section F3(vi) from the 2017 CICM Primary Syllabus, which expects the exam candidates to be able to "describe the properties, production and regulation of, surfactant and relate these to its role in influencing respiratory mechanics".
+This chapter is vaguely relevant to Section F3(x) from the 2023 CICM Primary Syllabus, which expects the exam candidates to be able to "describe the production, properties, and role of surfactant".
 The topic has come up just once in the written paper, in Question 6 from the second paper of 2012 which asked about the structure of surfactant as well as its effects on surface tension and lung mechanics.
 The college comment to this SAQ is remarkably detailed, and was very useful in the process of structuring this chapter.

 Surface tension and the Law of Laplace: